-What do the different coloured poppies mean?
+What do the different coloured poppies symbolise?

 The red paper poppy was initially adopted as a symbol for those who fought in the First World War, and was introduced by the American Legion in 1921.
 Today it is more commonly used in the UK, Australia, Canada and New Zealand.

-The Purple Poppy Campaign was first founded by Animal Aid, the UK’s oldest and largest animal rights group, in order to remember the millions of animals who killed during the First World War and to honour the animals in service today.
+The Purple Poppy Campaign was first founded by Animal Aid, the UK’s oldest and largest animal rights group, in order to remember the millions of animals who were killed during the First World War and to honour the animals in service today.
 Approximately eight million horses, donkeys, and pigeons were killed in the First World War.

+In 2015, Animal Aid founder Andy Smith swapped the poppies for a purple paw badge, available for purchase on their website.
 “Our aim was to make it clear that animals used in warfare are indeed victims, not heroes,” Smith told The Evening Standard.

-The initiative, titled “Black Poppy Rose,” was launched in 2010 and aims to make the black poppy a nation-wide symbol of remembrance.
+The initiative, titled “Black Poppy Rose”, was launched in 2010 and aims to make the black poppy a nationwide symbol of remembrance.

 For Remembrance Day 2018 – the 100th anniversary of the end of the First World War – Conservative Party donor Lord Jitesh Gadhia and the Royal British Legion launched the “khadi poppy”.

-This design, which was the same deep red as the original poppy, replaced the current paper style and was instead crafted from khadi, a traditional hand-woven cloth from India which bears similarities to “Gandhi’s iconic clothing”, the BBC says.
+This design, which was the same deep red as the original poppy, replaced the current paper style and was instead crafted from khadi, a traditional hand-woven cloth from India which bears similarities to “Gandhi’s iconic clothing”, the BBC said.

 “Indian troops were awarded over 13,000 medals for their brave service.
 Among them was Khudadad Khan, who was the first Indian and Muslim recipient of the Victoria Cross in 1914,” he added.